mariosacaj/Sprint/readme.md

 ## Pre-built images
 If you don't want to build the docker images by yourself, you can use pre-built images.
-There's no need to download the Google model in this case.
+There's no need to download the Google model in this case!

 1. `docker pull mskx4/sprint_nginx`
 2. `docker pull mskx4/sprint`